Welcome to the goodness squad podcast with misty marsh

 Here at The Goodness Squad podcast, you’ll find quick wins and simple strategies.
 I don’t believe in easy overnight success.
 But I’m also not a fan of the constant hustle.
 I’ll help you find a balance that allows you to honor your priorities by cutting out the noise in your business and helping you focus on what will truly drive growth.

-Each Monday and Friday, I'll give you bite-sized tips for your business.
-These episodes will be short, easy to process, easy to implement.
+Every week, I’ll give you bite-sized tips for your business.
+These episodes will be short, easy to process & easy to implement.

 - We’ll discuss family and work-life balance and sound marketing strategies.